-My English teacher in high school had an Indonesian friend.
+My English teacher at high school had an Indonesian friend.
 She planned a trip to Tokyo in summer and she was so excited.
 However, her trip went wrong.
 When she arrived at the hotel, she said that she would not be able to go out at all because it was too hot outside.
 She had to shut herself up in her hotel guestroom in the entire of her stay.
-The bus to the hotel, the hotel guestroom and the return bus to the airport became all of her trip to Tokyo in summer.
+The bus to the hotel, the hotel guestroom and the return bus to the airport became all of her trip to Tokyo.
 My English teacher wondered, “Isn’t it hotter in Indonesia than in Tokyo?”

 I do NOT think that it is a COMMON story.
 I see a lot of international travelers sightseeing in Asakusa, Harajuku or any place in Tokyo.
 How we feel the climate in a specific country depends on the individual.

 However, it is also the reality that the trip of my English teacher’s Indonesian friend ended up being such a tragedy.

 See weather forecast and you’ll find that the temperature rises to more than 30 degrees (= 86 F) every day.
 The important thing is that the temperature is gauged in a place 1.5 meters high, in a shade, over grass and where breezes go through well.
 That means it is much hotter in the city than weather reports.

 Be careful of heatstroke.
 We can prevent it by

 - Having some drink constantly (When you feel thirsty, it is the timing to drink.
 Avoiding the risks and keeping your good health are more important than one coin.
 Get some drink as soon as possible.), and

 - Having some rest in shades when being out.

 Japan Meteorological Agency informs us of the risks every day in weather forecast.

 The problem is that school holiday is in July and August.
 As a result, many people must go traveling in Japan in summer.